-The Texas Lottery understands that the introduction of new technology for use with lottery games is a sensitive topic with many members of the public and is very mindful that the Texas Legislature provides the policy framework to administer the lottery.
+The Texas Lottery understands that the introduction of new technology for use with lottery games is a sensitive topic with many members of the public and is very mindful that the Texas Legislature

+provides the policy framework to administer the lottery.
 Therefore, the Texas Lottery understands that any questions regarding the sale of lottery tickets via the internet are policy decisions to be determined by the Texas Legislature.
+Licensed Texas Lottery retailers are the only source for purchase of Texas Lottery tickets, and those

+=

+DRAW

+Want to know what's going on at the Texa is Lotter

+unsubstitible at any time.
+To sign up for updates or to access your i subscrib

+Sign Up or Access

+Sign Up for Email Updales or Access You e Subsc

+Your contact information is used to derive regier

+Privacy Statement Fridge

+Tenan Lonary - E-mail / Ten Updates

+GAMES

+Powerball3 Mega Millonati

+Lotto Texase

+Texas Two Stool: All or Nothins."

+Pick 3

+Daily 4 Cash Fixed

+Scratch Tickets

-Licensed Texas Lottery retailers are the only source for purchase of Texas Lottery tickets, and those tickets must be purchased in-person at a licensed retailer location using one of the approved methods of play.
+tickets must be purchased in-person at a licensed retailer location using one of the approved methods of play.

 That said, the Texas Lottery does engage its players directly through an opt-in email or text messaging program that provides winning numbers, current estimated jackpot alerts, scratch ticket information and general news and alerts.
-The Texas Lottery mobile application increases the public's access to

-Texas Lottery game information and player support services.
-In August 2018, the Texas Lottery App won the Innovating and Inventive Project award from the Texas Association of State Systems for Computing and Communications.
-As of January 2021, there were 6 million total downloads from the App Store and Google Play combined and approximately 2.2 million active app users.
+The Texas Lottery mobile application increases the public's access to Texas Lottery game information and player support services.
+As of January 2022, there were 12.5 million total downloads from the App Store and Google Play combined and approximately 3.2 million active App Users.